nickcharron/3d_map_builder/README.md

 ./path_to_build_dir/map_builder_loop_closed_paths_to_poses --help
 ```

 **Methodology:** This works by adding all poses into ordered maps, sorted by timestamp.
 We then iterate through each high rate pose, and when the timestamp align with, or exceeds a loop closed path, we calculate the correction T_WORLDCORRECTED_WORLDESTIMATED.
-Where world estimated, is the etimated world frame of the high rate poses, and world corrected is the estimated world frame of the loop closed poses.
+Where world estimated, is the estimated world frame of the high rate poses, and world corrected is the estimated world frame of the loop closed poses.
 There are two options to apply these corrections:
 1. we apply the same correction to all high rate poses between loop closed poses.
 This generally gives a discontinuous trajectory, but may be more precise because it does the least amount of interpolation
 2. for each high rate pose, we interpolate a correction and apply that correction to the high rate pose.
 This provides a more continuous trajectory estimate, and this result should be similar to the result of included all high rate poses in the pose-graph optimization used during loop closure.